 Without giving too much away, I will say that there is one Organic label that does have meaning and value, and this is the 100% Grass-fed label.
 Although perhaps minute in the grand scheme of things and likely meaningless unless your diet is otherwise very nutritious, grass-fed benefits include:

 - Less overall fat, less overall calories

 - Higher levels of antioxidants

-That’s all for today, but as always my advice is to stop being a sheep and to start doing research for yourself.
+That’s all for today, but as always my advice is to stop being a sheep and start doing research for yourself.
 Every single food organization in the world wants your business and will advertise their products as such.
-Labels are misleading and are designed to make you question your values and pry on your fears of the unknown.
+Labels are misleading and are designed to make you question your values and prey on your fears of the unknown.
 By being an informed consumer you can prioritize your health while being kind to your wallet.